khaledwaleedsamir/AudioFiltering/README.md

 1-Using FFT to obtain the magnitude spectrum of the audio file and plotting it against frequency and using the function ‘fftshift’ to make the zero frequency in the center of the plot to see the music's frequency and noise frequency.

-2-Design a filter using ‘filter Designer’ in MATLAB to create a low pass filter passing only the music’s frequency and removing the unwanted noise.
+2-Design a filter using ‘filter Designer’ in MATLAB to create a filter passing only the music’s frequency and removing the unwanted noise.

-3-Filter Specifications:
+3-Filter Specifications: (based on noise in audio file)

 Response Type	:Low Pass Filter